 Deputy Prosecuting AttorneysDeputy Prosecuting Attorneys are primarily hired through our law school summer Rule 9 program.
 Due to budget cuts over the past few years, the PAO does very little lateral hiring of bar certified attorneys.
-Nonetheless, candidates are welcome to forward their materials to Heidi Parkington-Thal for consideration if openings do occur.
+Nonetheless, candidates are welcome to forward their materials to Stephanie Sato, Senior Deputy Prosecuting Attorney, Human Resources at Stephanie.Sato@kingcounty.gov.

 Deputy Assistant Attorneys

-The King County Prosecuting Attorney's Office has regular need to hire term-limited deputy assistants (contract lawyers).
+The King County Prosecuting Attorney's Office intermittently hires term-limited deputy assistants (contract lawyers).
 Contracts are initially for six months and are often extended for up to one year.
-Potential work assignments include handling gross misdemeanor cases in the District Court Unit, handling gross misdemeanor and felony cases in the Juvenile Unit, assisting with drug and mainstream felony filings, and covering felony calendars.
-These positions provide excellent courtroom experience, especially for new or inexperienced lawyers.
-Deputy Assistants are interviewed throughout the year and considered for regular openings when they become available.
+Potential work assignments include handling misdemeanor and gross misdemeanor cases in District Court, handling misdemeanor and felony cases in Juvenile Court, assisting with drug and mainstream felony filings, covering felony calendars and covering hearings in Involuntary Treatment Court.
+These positions provide excellent courtroom experience, especially for new or inexperienced lawyers or lawyers who are new to the jurisdiction.
 Over the past few years, the PAO has hired many of our contract lawyers into regular positions as openings become available.

 It is the policy of this office to promote from within our office as much as possible.
 For that reason, most openings that are available to the general public are entry-level positions.
 Entry-level job functions vary depending on the position assigned.
 Responsibilities include: